History of Greenville Federal Credit Union

 Greenville Federal Credit Union is a not-for-profit financial cooperative located throughout Greenville County, South Carolina.
 The credit union has served its members since 1968 when it was founded by nine teachers from the School District of Greenville County as an educator's credit union.
 In 2001 the credit union was granted a community charter that allows anyone who lives, works, worships, or attends school in Greenville County (including relatives of members) to join.
-Today its membership has grown to more than 28,000, with four branches in Greenville County and $230 million in assets.
+Today its membership has grown to more than 32,000, with five branches in Greenville County and $380+ million in assets.

 For more than 100 years, credit unions have provided financial services to their members in the United States.
 Credit unions are unique depository institutions created not for profit, but to serve their members as credit cooperatives.